tramitit/guides/en/croatia/registration_for_the_health_card_of_a_foreigner.md

 categories:
 - Croatia
 date: '2024-06-08'
-description: Learn how expats and digital nomads in Croatia can obtain a health card for accessing state healthcare services.
-Essential steps, documents, and costs included.
+description: Learn the steps to acquire a Croatian health card.
+Essential for expats, from residency permit to HZZO registration and documents needed.
 draft: false
-meta_title: 'Health Card in Croatia: Guide for Foreigners Accessing Healthcare'
+meta_title: 'How to Obtain a Health Card in Croatia: A Guide for Expats'
-title: 'Health Card in Croatia: Guide for Foreigners Accessing Healthcare'
+title: 'How to Obtain a Health Card in Croatia: A Guide for Expats'
 translationKey: croatia-registration_for_the_health_card_of_a_foreigner
 ---

 ## Description
 ### What is it?